devnullvoid/dms-emoji-launcher/README.md

 # Emoji & Unicode Launcher

-A DankMaterialShell launcher plugin that provides quick access to 919 emojis and 100+ unicode characters with instant clipboard copying.
+A DankMaterialShell launcher plugin that provides quick access to thousands of emojis, mathematical symbols, and Nerd Font glyphs with instant clipboard copying.

 ![Emoji & Unicode Launcher Screenshot](screenshot.png)

 ## Features

-- **919 Searchable Emojis** - Access a comprehensive collection of emojis with smart keyword search
-- **100+ Unicode Characters** - Math symbols, currency signs, arrows, Greek letters, and more
+- **Expanded Emoji Catalog** - 900+ curated emoji entries combined with the bundled emoji dataset for complete coverage (gear, toolbox, etc.)
+- **Unicode & Math Symbols** - Hundreds of useful unicode characters from arrows to operators and currency signs
+- **Nerd Font Glyphs** - Searchable Nerd Font icons for launcher, terminal, and code workflows
 - **Instant Copy** - One-click copy to clipboard with visual confirmation
 - **Smart Search** - Search by name, character, or keywords
 - **Configurable Trigger** - Default `:` or set your own trigger (or disable for always-on)